Music

 They are not foreign to the scene though, siting the British indie heyday as inspiration and having toured their earlier EPs across the UK, as well as Spain and Germany.

 Back in the room, their soundscapey sound of ‘All Paths Cross’ soon filled the places light could not go.
-My mind drew comparisons to Radiohead – an immediate compliment.
+My mind drew comparisons to Radiohead – an image_1immediate compliment.
 The front man, Coma, reminded me of any early Kelly Jones mixed with a bit of Matt Bellamy; the guitarist, Rafa, remained in the shadows whilst the bassist, Miquel, basked in the warm stage light.
 Sampler and percussionist, Karl, rocked us through the opener with his rhythmic hips.
 And the drummer?
 I could not see him until the end…

 Their second song, ‘Pulse’, was heavier, doing just what it set out to – pulsing into our ears and reverberating through our heads.
 Then the vibe changed with ‘Bit Train’, a jazzier sound demonstrating some welcome diversity.
 I could see silhouettes, bending knees in the audience.
 They were getting into it.
 So was I.